Pop Video | Who’s watching? | Donate | Shop

 Welcome to the Missouri Turkey Vultures!
 This nest is located in the top of a barn in Marshall, Missouri.
-Turkey vultures have only recently begun nesting again after an absence of several years.
-In 2021, they laid their first egg on April 23.
-The Turkey Vultures have migrated and the camera is offline until they come back, but you can re-live the 2022 season on YouTube: https://www.youtube.com/channel/UCf0ODR6Laiid_g2IV0D9hog.
+In 2023, the vultures laid egg #1 on April 23.

 The Marshall Turkey Vultures are nesting in an empty hay loft in a barn on private property near Marshall, MO.
 In general, vultures arrive in late March or early April and lay eggs in early May.
 Hatch begins about 28 days after the second egg is laid.
 Both parents incubate eggs and brood young.